Thieves target blue bins to steal mail

-HONOLULU (KHON2) — There are increasing concern over the safety of mail being dropped into blue collection boxes.
-Officials say thieves are either taking mail out of the blue bins or just taking the whole mailbox even though it’s bolted down.
+HONOLULU (KHON2) — There is increasing concern over the safety of mail being dropped into blue collection boxes.
+Officials said thieves are either taking mail out of the blue bins or just taking the whole mailbox even though it’s bolted down.

-Officials with the U.S. Postal Service say mail theft is a growing concern especially with the holidays approaching.
+Officials with the United States Postal Service said mail theft is a growing concern, especially with the holidays approaching.
 And, those blue mailboxes have become prime targets.

 Get news on the go with KHON 2GO, KHON’s morning podcast, every morning at 8

-He says thieves are going as far as taking the whole mailbox.
+He said thieves are going as far as taking the whole mailbox.

 “Unfortunately we’ve seen over the years that mail thieves will often go to great lengths to steal from the Postal Service and its customers,” said Shaughnessy.